BrownMY/Farmony-frontend/README.md

 ## To Run
+Run `npm i` to install all depedencies

-Create a `.env`
+Create a `.env` file.
-Add the following variables `REACT_APP_SERVER_URL={backend url}` `CLOUDINARY_URL=https://api.cloudinary.com/v1_1/ddmbb2ian/image/upload`
+Add the following variables

+`REACT_APP_SERVER_URL={backend url}`

+`CLOUDINARY_URL=https://api.cloudinary.com/v1_1/ddmbb2ian/image/upload`

-Be warned, whiile I work on a better alternative, currently the above cloudinary URL is my personal account.
-I will able to see uploaded photos on the farmony app.
-You can sign up to cloudinary for free and use your personal account.
+Be warned, while I work on a better alternative, currently the above cloudinary URL is my personal account.
+I will be able to see uploaded photos on the farmony app.
+You can sign up to cloudinary for free and use your personal account too avoid this.

+Run `npm start` to start the app locally.

 ## Created by:
 Mocha Brown